- Reflect on the importance of physical activity in your own life.

 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides:

-The Let’s Move initiative (https://letsmove.obamawhitehouse.archives.gov/ and https://healthykidshealthyfuture.org/about/) has developed a variety of tools to help children, adults, and communities become more active.
+The Let’s Move initiative (https://letsmove.obamawhitehouse.archives.gov/ and Healthy Kids Healthy Future (https://healthykidshealthyfuture.org/about/) have developed a variety of tools to help children, adults, and communities become more active.
 One such resource is a set of criteria for developing an active school.
 Use the How Active Are Your Programs? activity below.
 It has been adapted from the Let’s Move! criteria for schools.
 Read the list and reflect on what your program is currently doing.
 Make notes about your strengths and where you might improve.
 You can also use the Physical Activity Checklist Quiz to reflect upon the quality indicators for child development centers.

 Browse the online resources below for ideas about promoting physical activity.
 Share the resources you find with families and staff members.